 Oh, Morocco.
 It is the most intense and foreign country I’ve ever been in.
-And will completely overwhelm every one of your senses.
+And will completely overwhelm every one of your senses, but somehow will draw you back in for more.
 I’ve dreamed of going to Morocco for many years so this was a huge bucket list check off.
 I primarily wanted to visit the country to

 - Ride a camel in the Sahara